 But did Reload really live up to that expectation?

 Headphones on, volume up, first listen.
 Fuel just takes off with a vengeance with Hetfield screaming into the mic.
 Wow, I think, a fucking atomic attack straight out the door.
-That’s pretty nasty improvement over Load.
+That’s a pretty nasty improvement over Load.
 And indeed it was.
 Only it did not last too long.
 The experimentation continued, as in much more intense.

-It is indeed one of the most astonishing facts of this record that the songs on Reload are not leftovers from past albums.
+It is indeed one of the most astonishing tidbits of this record that the songs on Reload are not leftovers from past albums.
 The tracks are all original, and the band decided to release two tightly staggered records, they had so much material.
 So that they could get more mileage out of them, as opposed to just one giant double whammy.

 Now, Reload definitely sports a much crunchier brand of metal than Load ever mustered.
 Strong influences of Heavy Metal would follow fuzzy tunes Ozzy would have preferred.
 Then you get a pretty cool rendition of AC/DC in Slither.
 So well done that I am still waiting for Bon Scott to emerge.
-But of course, it is all Metallica style, as it should be.
+But of course, it is all Metallica style and energy, as it should be.
 And the sturdy riffing on Carpe Diem Baby still makes me come back for seconds to this day.

 But The Unforgiven II really gets us into the thick of things.
 I like this mix of Nothing Else Matters (Black Album) and Bleeding Me (Load) at first.
 Which then disintegrates into this nice progression and mid-tempo groove that transform this track into something remarkable.